Security X Usability

 The activation process was complicated with many steps, scenarios and systems that connected to it.
 I began understanding this process by working with my team members who knew it inside and out.
 Together, we flowed out the current experience on the whiteboard.
 With the flow documented on the wall, I was able to begin asking questions about why something was built in a particular way, how it worked, what systems were called when, what happened if something failed and why was one step before the other etc.

 Most steps in the process were required for security reasons but could be annoying to users to complete.

 The process was built around systems rather than users. (e.g. two steps might be displayed on the same page because it was easier to code.)

 We needed to take a fresh look at this process from the end user's perspective.

 Should multiple steps be combined on one page or would it be simpler to break steps up on to individual pages?

 What steps caused the most friction and why?

 Keeping things lean

 In our scrum area, I always have our experience flows drawn up on the walls so that the PO, developers, BA etc. could come and discus problems or changes that needed to be made.

 Having one visual representation of our experience on the walls for everyone to refer to made communication and collaboration faster and easier.

 User testing was set up in two rooms.
 One room for people to observe the test and another for the test facilitator and Scotiabank customers to sit privately.
 I would manage the viewing room for the test.

-People are motivated when they see the impact they it has on users.
+Teams are motivated when they see the impact they have on users.
 It's especially motivating for the team to see how happy users are with the improvements they are working on.

 Always try to make the testing sessions as inclusive as possible.